 6. Ker Sangari

 Ker Sangari is a dish that has its roots in Rajasthan.
-A wild berry Ker grows in the heart of the Thar desert along with dried wild bean Sangari.
-Both belong to the Rajasthan’s state tree khejiri.
+A wild berry, Ker, grows in the heart of the Thar desert along with a dried wild bean, Sangari.
+Both belong to Rajasthan’s state tree, khejiri.
 Ker and Sangri are stir-fried along with an array of local spices and herbs.

-This dish might not look appealing in visuals but the burst of delightful flavors makes it a must-try in Rajasthan.
+This dish might not look appealing visually, but the burst of delightful flavors makes it a must-try in Rajasthan.
 The authentic taste of piquant and tangy Rajasthani sabzi is best savored through Ker Sangri.

 Ker Sangari

-It is enjoyed with delicious Bajre ki roti (millet or wheat flatbread) and topped with melting butter.
+You can enjoy it with delicious bajre ki roti (millet or wheat flatbread) and topped with melting butter.

 The traditional Ker Sangri can be eaten at Udaipur, Jaisalmer, Mandawa, and Jaipur restaurants.